mua2022/I-MBank_CTF_writeups/Version_Control/Makaveli_the_Committer/Makaveli the committer.md

 ### 4. Decode Embedded Base64 Values

-- Some fields in the payload were base64 strings themselves:
+- Some fields in the payload were base64 strings themselves (see the _Extra Notes_ section below for more details):

 - key_id_1 → flag{inm_git_commits